HumanoidSandvichDispenser/SupaLidlGame/README.md

 ## Building

 > [!IMPORTANT]
-> This is currently being developed with Godot 4.3 dev 3 snapshot, which
-> includes a fix for C# generics causing problems and resetting properties to
+> This is currently being developed with Godot 4.3 beta 1, which > includes a fix for C# generics causing problems and resetting properties to > null.
-> null.

 Requires .NET version >=7.0.